List of Game & Watch games: Manhole

 Manhole was released in the Gold series on January 29, 1981, and in the New Wide Screen series on August 23, 1983.
-It is the first game in the Gold series.
-It is a single-screen single-player game.
+It is the first game in the Gold series and is a single-screen single-player game.

 The player must prevent pedestrians from falling into one of four sewers by temporarily bridging the open gaps with a manhole cover.

 The New Wide Screen version of Manhole was recreated in Game Boy Gallery and Game & Watch Gallery for Game Boy and Game & Watch Gallery 4 for Game Boy Advance.
 This version of Manhole was one of the cards included with purchase of the Nintendo e-Reader.
-The New Wide Screen version of Manhole was recreated as a DSiWare game that was released on August 19, 2009 in Japan, on April 5, 2010 in the United States and April 9, 2010 in Europe; and for Nintendo 3DS on July 7, 2011 in Europe.
+The New Wide Screen version of Manhole was recreated as a DSiWare game that was released on August 19, 2009 in Japan, on April 5, 2010 in the United States and on April 9 in Europe; and for Nintendo 3DS on July 7, 2011 in Europe.

-In Warioware Gold, Manhole is one of the unlockable minigames.
+In WarioWare Gold, Manhole is one of the unlockable minigames.

 In the Super Smash Bros. series, Mr. Game & Watch has an attack which has him hit opponents with a manhole cover, referencing Manhole.
-In Super Smash Bros.
-Melee, the stage Flat Zone is based on a number of Game & Watch games, including Manhole.
-In Super Smash Bros.
-Brawl and Super Smash Bros. for Nintendo 3DS, the stage Flat Zone 2 shifts between several layouts, one of which is based on Manhole.
+In Melee, the stage Flat Zone is based on a number of Game & Watch games, including Manhole.
+In Brawl and Super Smash Bros. for Nintendo 3DS, the stage Flat Zone 2 shifts between several layouts, one of which is based on Manhole.
 In Super Smash Bros. for Wii U, the stage Flat Zone X shifts between several layouts, one of which is based on Manhole.

 Helmet

-Helmet, known as Headache in the United Kingdom, was released in the Gold series on February 21, 1981.
+Helmet, originally released as Headache in the United Kingdom, was released in the Gold series on February 21, 1981.
 It is a single-screen single-player game.

 Tools fall from the sky, but there is a house on the right side of the screen.
 The player must guide the character towards the house, and dodge the tools until the door opens.

 Helmet was recreated in Game & Watch Gallery 2 for Game Boy Color.
-It was recreated as a DSiWare game that was released for Nintendo DSi on July 29, 2009 in Japan, on April 5, 2010 in the United States and April 9, 2010 in Europe; and for Nintendo 3DS on July 7, 2011 in Europe.
+It was recreated as a DSiWare game that was released for Nintendo DSi on July 29, 2009 in Japan, on April 5, 2010 in the United States and on April 9 in Europe; and for 3DS on July 7, 2011 in Europe.

 In the Super Smash Bros. series, Mr. Game & Watch has an attack which has him hit opponents with a helmet, referencing Helmet.
-In Super Smash Bros.
-Melee, the stage Flat Zone is based on a number of Game & Watch games, including Helmet.
+In Melee, the stage Flat Zone is based on a number of Game & Watch games, including Helmet.
 In Super Smash Bros. for Wii U, the stage Flat Zone X shifts between several layouts, one of which is based on Helmet.